pbuehler/documentation/docs/tutorials/trackIteration.md

 <a name="btask"></a>
 ### BTask

-In the above <a href="#atask">example</a> the processing runs over all tracks of the input files.
+In the above <a href="#atask">example</a> the processing loops over all tracks of the input files.
+Within the processing function only one specific track is available.
 This is achieved by using the iterator version `Track` of table `Tracks`.

 A run3 analysis however is more likely based on data frames and thus looping over data frames will often be required.
-This is achieved by subscribing to table `Tracks` or to any join of the track tables.
+To have all tracks of a data frame simultaneously available in the process function one needs to subscribing to table `Tracks` or to any join of the track tables.

 ```cpp
 // loop over data frames